carlosivanr/hugo_website/content/guides/_index.md

 weight: 10
 ---

 This following are a set of guides for using R or Python to organize data, create data visualizations, conduct statistical analyses, and create machine learning models.
-These guides are primarily meant to serve a personal knowledge repository, but feel free to explore.
-You may find something useful.

-These pages will be best viewed on macOS or Windows machines with Chrome or Firefox browsers.

 # Contents: